These are the best audiophile headphones you should consider in 2021.

 Best audiophile headphones that you can get right now

-Comfort, durability, and extremely precise audio performance are qualities that make Sennheiser HD 800 S on the top of our list.
+Comfort, durability, and extremely precise audio performance are qualities that make Sennheiser HD800 S on the industry standard and a top pick on our list.

 PROS & CONS